idanaharoni/daic_poc/README.md

 DAIC provides CFOs and Account Payable teams with the ability to validate that the account number they have on file is truly of the vendor, before issuing a payment.
 The validation is performed using a certification server, or DAIC server, which hosts the updated and certified account number of the vendor.
 Each company implementing DAIC chooses which server to host this information in - whether it is operated by them or by a third party.
+This is done by setting up a TXT DNS record to their domain.

+Prior to issuing a payment, the sender provides a client with the company domain and account number.
+The client then retrieves the DNS record, extracts the DAIC server, then queries it to validate the account number.

+### DAIC DNS Record

 A company implementing DAIC adds a DNS record indicating the server of their choice.
 The DNS record contains the name _daic and contains the value